Here’s how you can play an active role in celebrating a worthy cause

-Every year, the whole world celebrates Earth Day.
+Every year, the whole world comes together and celebrates Earth Day.
 But did you know that its history dates as far back as 1970?

 The first Earth Day took place on April 22, 1970.
 That makes the global environmental movement five decades old.
 More than the milestone of being around for such a long period of time, Earth Day reminds us of the urgent need to save the environment for present and future generations.